UWCS/stardust/content/events/archive/1819/2018-10-30-academic-talk-the-ups-and-downs-of-building-a-payments-api.md

 +++
-title = "Academic Talk: "The ups and downs of building a payments API"" date = "2018-10-30T17:00:00Z"
+title = "Academic Talk: \"The ups and downs of building a payments API\"" date = "2018-10-30T17:00:00Z"

 [extra]